List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches mean the motherboard might have been replaced, which can indicate a major repair or a stolen device.
+1. Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches mean the motherboard might have been replaced, indicating a potentially problematic history.

 3. Test all physical buttons — power, volume up/down.
 Ensure they are clicky and responsive, not mushy or stuck.

 4. Test both speakers, the earpiece, and the microphone by making a quick call or playing a video.
-Listen for clarity and volume.
+Listen for distortion or low volume.

-6. Test front and back cameras — take several photos and a short video.
-Check for dust spots, focus issues, and OIS wobble (if applicable).
+6. Test front and back cameras — take sample photos and videos, check for dust spots, focus issues, and ensure the flash works.

-7. Verify the fingerprint sensor works reliably on the first try.
-Register your finger and test it multiple times.
+7. Verify the fingerprint sensor works on the first try.
+Register your finger to ensure it’s responsive and reliable.

-8. Check for screen burn-in or uniformity issues: open a pure white image at full brightness and look for discolouration or shadows (though less common on LCDs).
+8. Check for screen burn-in or discoloration by opening a pure white image at full brightness and looking for shadows or uneven lighting.

-9. Verify Wi-Fi, Bluetooth, GPS, and NFC all connect and function correctly.
+9. Verify Wi-Fi, Bluetooth, GPS, and NFC (if present) all connect and function correctly.
 Try pairing a Bluetooth device and connecting to a Wi-Fi network.

 11. Test the charging port — plug in a charger and gently wiggle the cable.
-It should connect firmly without losing connection.
+It should charge consistently without losing connection.

 12. Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact.
+If the small white/silver sticker (Liquid Contact Indicator) is pink or red, the phone has had significant water contact.

 Insider Checks

-THE SPEAKER MESH TEST.
-Look closely at the speaker grilles at the bottom with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille was likely replaced (often after water damage).
-Original meshes accumulate micro-dust that can’t be fully cleaned, so a suspiciously clean mesh is a red flag.
-Potential future audio issues, ₹800-₹1,200 repair.
+THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom or earpiece with a flashlight.
+If the mesh is perfectly clean and brand-new looking, but the rest of the phone shows signs of wear, it’s a red flag.
+Original meshes accumulate micro-dust over time that’s hard to remove completely.
+A suspiciously clean mesh often means it was replaced, usually after water damage or a deep cleaning that indicates a previous issue, potentially costing ₹1,000-₹2,000 for internal damage.

-THE SIM TRAY WATER INDICATOR.
-This is the #1 check every mobile repair shop does first.
-Remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white/silver sticker.
+THE SIM TRAY WATER INDICATOR: This is the most crucial check.
+Remove the SIM tray and peer into the slot with a flashlight.
+You’ll see a small white/silver sticker—the Liquid Contact Indicator (LCI).
 If it’s pink or red, the phone has had significant water contact.
-This means internal corrosion is likely, and the phone might fail anytime—deduct ₹2,000-₹4,000 immediately or walk away.
+This means internal corrosion is a ticking time bomb, and components can fail unpredictably.
+This issue can easily lead to a ₹4,000-₹8,000 motherboard repair or even render the phone useless.

-THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sound & Vibration and test the vibration intensity.
-The haptic engine should produce a clean, consistent buzz or tap.
-If it feels dull, buzzy, or rattly, the haptic engine might be failing or was replaced with a cheap knockoff.
-This is a ₹800-₹1,500 repair.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration and try various vibration patterns or simply type on the keyboard to feel the haptic feedback.
+The vibration should feel sharp and precise, not dull, buzzy, or rattly.
+If it feels off, the phone’s vibration motor (haptic engine) might be failing or has been replaced with a cheap knockoff.
+This is typically a ₹1,000-₹2,000 repair.

 Common Scams to Watch For (India 2026)

-IMEI Swap / Stolen Phone.
-Scammers might modify the phone’s IMEI to hide its true identity or a stolen status.
+IMEI Swap Scam.
+Scammers might modify the phone’s IMEI to hide its stolen status or to bypass network blocks.
 Always dial *#06# on the device, check the IMEI in Settings > About, and compare it with the IMEI on the original box.
-If any of these don’t match, walk away.
-Verifying on an online IMEI checker like imei.info can also reveal if it’s reported stolen.
+All three MUST match.
+If they don’t, it’s likely an illegal phone, and you risk it being blocked.

 Google Account Lock (FRP).
-The phone looks perfectly fine, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
-If the seller can’t remove this, the phone is essentially a brick.
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure FRP is cleared before you pay.
+The phone looks clean and factory reset, but after you try to set it up, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
+ALWAYS ask the seller to factory reset the phone in front of you and complete the initial setup process to ensure it’s unlocked and ready for your account.
+If they refuse, walk away—you’ll end up with a brick.

-Water-Damaged Phone Disguised.
-The exterior might be meticulously cleaned, but the interior could have corrosion.
-The most reliable check is the Liquid Contact Indicator (LCI) inside the SIM tray slot.
-If it’s red or pink, the phone has been exposed to water, which means internal components might be compromised and could fail at any time.
+Water-Damaged Phone with Clean Exterior.
+Scammers meticulously clean the exterior of a water-damaged phone.
+The critical check here is the Liquid Contact Indicator (LCI) inside the SIM tray slot.
+If it’s pink or red, the phone has been exposed to water, and internal corrosion could cause unpredictable failures, despite its outward appearance.

 Seller’s Guide — How to Maximize Your Realme C67 Resale